obiwankenoobi/JS-for-humans/lib/event_loop.md

 I will try to explain it in human language.

 You can think about the event loop as an engine run nonstop on your program environment, to understand it proposes you should be familiar with the Stack.
-A stack is a data structure, to be precise, it is a particular type of queue that follows a LIFO or last in first out order..
+A stack is a data structure, it is similar to a queue except it follows a LIFO or last in first out order..
 Javascript is a single threaded language, therefore can only run one task at once.
 It means when you have a code looking like this:

 ```js
 function foo() {